-Board Meetings in 2020
+Board Meetings in 2021

 The Board meets regularly throughout the year and holds special meetings and acts by written consent from time to time.
-During fiscal year 2020, the Board held eleven meetings.
+During fiscal year 2021, the Board held ten meetings.

-During fiscal year 2020, none of the directors attended fewer than 75% of the aggregate of the total number of meetings held by the Board during his or her tenure.
+Each director attended at least 75% of the aggregate number of meetings of the Board of Directors and committees on which each served during the period of his or her service in 2021.
 The independent members of the Board also meet separately to discuss such matters as the independent directors consider appropriate.
 We do not have a policy regarding attendance by directors at the Company's annual meetings of stockholders.

-Audit Committee Meetings in 2020
+Committee Meetings in 2021